LucasEidson/lumaa-spring-2025-ai-ml/README.md

 # Setup
--Requires numpy (comes with anaconda python environment or use `pip install numpy`).
+- Requires numpy (comes with anaconda python environment or use `pip install numpy`).
--Run loadData.py after any changes to dataset or if preprocessed.csv or tfidf_data.pkl are missing.
+- Run loadData.py after any changes to dataset or if preprocessed.csv or tfidf_data.pkl are missing.

 # Running